The Easter Holiday Effect in Trading

 The equity curve since 1960 looks like this:

-If you would like to have the Amibroker code for our Holy Thursday trading strategy you can purchase it on the link below and at the same time get access to about 100 other trading ideas:
+If you would like to have the Amibroker code for our Holy Thursday trading strategy you can purchase it by becoming a member.

 Hence, we can safely conclude that the Holy Thursday trading strategy is among the best trading days of the year!